-New Drug Application: A drug developer requests approval to market a drug to patients by submitting a New Drug Application to FDA.
-This application contains the results of all animal and human studies of the drug, as well as information on its manufacturing.
+- New drug application: A drug developer requests approval to market a drug to patients by submitting a new drug application to FDA.
+This application contains the results of all animal and human studies of the drug as well as information on its manufacturing.
 The agency reviews the application and decides whether the drug can be approved or needs additional testing.

-Qualified Infectious Disease Product (QIDP): Under the Generating Antibiotic Incentives Now (GAIN) Act signed into law in 2012, drug developers may request that FDA grant a QIDP designation to “an antibacterial or antifungal drug for human use intended to treat serious or life-threatening infections.”
-Antibiotics designated as QIDPs are eligible for incentives, including faster FDA review and, if they are approved for patients, an additional period during which they are free from generic competition.
+Qualified infectious disease product (QIDP): Under the Generating Antibiotic Incentives Now (GAIN) Act signed into law in 2012, drug developers may request that FDA grant a QIDP designation to “an antibacterial or antifungal drug for human use intended to treat serious or life-threatening infections.”
+Antibiotics designated as QIDPs are eligible for incentives, including faster FDA review and (if they are approved for patients) an additional period during which they are free from generic competition.

-National Institutes of Health, “NIH Clinical Research Trials and You,” http://www.nih.gov/health/clinicaltrials/basics.htm.
+- “NIH Clinical Research Trials and You,” National Institutes of Health, accessed Sept.
+19, 2016, http://www.nih.gov/health/clinicaltrials/basics.htm.